 i Residential market

 The residential market has a great margin for development because there is a large housing shortage, especially for the lower and middle classes.
-Price for construction has lately decreased, and for this reason, there are currently many mid-size residential developments under construction with financing from the developers themselves, mainly through structural mechanisms such as real estate trusts.
-This continues to slowly move a market that has been very quiet in the last months.
-For this reason, 2021 is expected to be a positive year for this submarket, with new projects being promoted.
+The cost of construction has decreased and remains stable, and for this reason, there are currently many mid-size residential developments under construction with financing from the developers themselves, mainly through structural mechanisms such as real estate trusts.
+This continues to slowly move a market that has been very quiet in the past few years.
+As expected, 2021 was a positive year for this submarket, with new projects being promoted.
 It is highly desired and expected that, in 2022, some sort of economic policy will be promoted that shall allow more people to have access to real estate and housing opportunities.

 Argentina is one of the top tourism destinations in Latin America.
 This has pumped the hotel market countrywide, though in many medium and large cities in the provinces of Argentina, as well as in the city of Buenos Aires itself, there are still very good opportunities for expansion.

 iii Shopping centres